what-studio/profiling/README.md

 Licensing
 ---------

-This project is licensed under the [BSD 3-Clause] license.
+Written by [Heungsub Lee](http://subl.ee/) at What!
+Studio in Nexon, and distributed under the [BSD 3-Clause] license.

 [BSD 3-Clause]: http://opensource.org/licenses/BSD-3-Clause